Strike Fleet: 2. The Enemy Below

 On May 1, 1982, two British frigates were providing ASW coverage for their forces near Port Stanley on the Falkland Islands, when they detected, and were fired upon, by the Argentine sub ARA San Luis.
 Neither side acknowledged a hit that day.
 This mission is to search for, and destroy, Argentine submarines that may be in the area.

 3. The Road to Kuwait

 The captain must escort three tankers through the Persian Gulf.

 4. Falklands Defense

 During the Falklands War, the captain must engage and destroy three Argentine frigates.

 5. Dire Straits

 The ship must defend a small convoy of empty oil tankers in the Persian Gulf against speedboats armed with guns and grenades.

 6. Atlantic Cork

 In a World War III scenario, the captain must prevent the Soviet fleet in the Norwegian Sea from travelling through the GIUK gap, sinking enough ships and subs to seriously cripple their forces.

 7. Surprise Invasion

-The captain commands as small task force that is trying to prevent a Soviet invasion fleet from reaching Trondheim, Norway.
+The captain commands a small task force that is trying to prevent a Soviet invasion fleet from reaching Trondheim, Norway.